 If you’re looking at your boss or employer right now with regret, there are hundreds of others out there.
 And at most of them you can earn the same, if not more money.
 Because the happier you are, the more successful you’re likely to be.

-But knowing that makes me happier to have a morning routine that includes keeping to myself.
+But knowing that, it makes me happier to have a morning routine that includes keeping to myself.

 Knowing what makes you happy and surrounding yourself with those things will have a knock-on effect.
 That includes friends, colleagues, family members and positive thoughts.
 Stress breeds stress.
 Happiness breeds happiness.

 If you’ve got friends who only offer stress, you really need to think about how valuable they are to you.

 You don’t need anyone else making your life harder outside of office hours.
 And you’ll naturally find the longer you work on this, your network becomes full to the brim with great people and advocates of positive thinking.